Eric-Jalal/Jerilok/README.md

 ### Hi there 👋

-- 🔭 I’m currently working at [Nets](https://www.nets.eu/fi-FI/payments) as a DevOps
+- 🔭 I’m currently working at [Nets|Nexi digital](https://www.nets.eu/fi-FI/payments) as a DevOps
 - 🌱 I’m currently concentrated on learning Cloud technologies, MLOps and DevOps pracctices
 - 👯 You can always find me in DevOps and Cloud related meetups in Finland
 - 📫 How to reach me: https://www.linkedin.com/in/eric-jalal/